 2. Overpack the Snacks

 Overpack snacks and activities.
 It’s so much better to have too many snacks than have a child trapped on a plane without any sustenance.
 Food is one of the most important things to keep on hand while traveling.
-My kids loose it when they are hungry and it’s best for everyone if I do all that is within my power to avoid hangry kiddos.
+My kids lose it when they are hungry and it’s best for everyone if I do all that is within my power to avoid hangry kiddos.

 3. Bring extra clothing in your carry-on